saumikn/RIS-quickstart/README.md

 3. `mkdir -p /storage1/fs1/<faculty-id>/Active/.conda/envs`
 4. `conda config --add envs_dirs /storage1/fs1/<faculty-id>/Active/.conda/envs`
 5. `conda config --set env_prompt '({name})'`
+   - Use this last command exactly, you shouldn't replace `{name}` with anything else

 ### Commands to create a new Conda Environment (must repeat for every new Conda Environment you want to create)